bryteidea/project-horizon/docs/boilerplate/BOILERPLATE_README.md

-# Boilerplate Templates – PixelMyNixel
+# Boilerplate Templates – Bryte Idea

-Goal: Provide drop‑in markdown (and text) templates so every repo across the PixelMyNixel org shares the same look‑and‑feel.
+Goal: Provide drop‑in markdown (and text) templates so every repo across the Bryte Idea org shares the same look‑and‑feel.

 ## 📦 Template Index